 Pokémon Phoenix Rising is a fan-made episodic adventure, with Episode One being released in 2017, on Windows PC and possibly more platforms following.
 The game has been in development since about 2010 and has accumulated quite a large fanbase in that time.
 Visit the official Twitter page here

 I was appointed as co-composer and sound effect designer in 2016, partnering with my frequent collaborator and good friend, David Robinson.
-Working on Phoenix Rising was great fun, we wanted to inject our own flavour into the tracks, however we were obviously required to write in a similar style to the existing Pokémon games - this came very naturally to us as we both were fans of the games as children.
+Working on Phoenix Rising was great fun, we wanted to inject our own flavour into the tracks, however we were obviously required to write in a similar style to the existing Pokémon games - this came very naturally to us as we both were fans of the games growing up.

 In Plantera you build your own garden and watch it grow with new plants, bushes, trees, and animals.
 As you play and expand your garden you will attract Helpers; small, round, blue creatures that will assist you with your harvesting tasks.